HARSHIL15072007/vc-clone-05/README.md

 # vc-clone-05
-This practical is forclone directory
+This practical is for clone directory author : Harshil